amnda-d/academic-website-tutorial/index.md

 [GitHub Pages](https://docs.github.com/en/pages) and [Jekyll](https://jekyllrb.com/) allow you to easily create a simple website, hosted at `username.github.io`.
 In this tutorial, I'll show you how to make a single page academic website like this [Example Website](http://amandadoucette.com/example-website/).
 You won't need to write any code (although you can if you want) - just markdown and possibly some simple HTML.

+View the source code for this tutorial [here](https://github.com/amnda-d/academic-website-tutorial) and the source code for the example website [here](https://github.com/amnda-d/example-website).

 ## 1. Make a GitHub Account

 [Sign up](https://github.com/signup?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2F&source=header-home) for an account.
 For this tutorial, you won't need to set up `git` on your computer.
 Everything can be done in a browser.